Porthmadog East: County Council

 Porthmadog East has been an electoral ward to Gwynedd Council since 1995, electing one county councillor.
-Initially represented by Plaid Cymru, it was won by Independent Ieuan Robetts in 1999, beating Plaid Cymru's Gwynfor Owen.
-Roberts was subsequently re-elected after being apposed by Plaid Cymru's Alwyn Griffiths.
+Initially represented by Plaid Cymru, it was won by Independent Ieuan Roberts in 1999, beating Plaid Cymru's Gwynfor Owen.
+Roberts was subsequently re-elected after being opposed by Plaid Cymru's Alwyn Griffiths.
 At the 2008 elections, he was returned unopposed after switching to Plaid Cymru.

 In May 2012 the ward seat was won by Jason Humphreys for Llais Gwynedd, beating Plaid Cymru's Gwynfor Owen by 53 votes.

 In May 2017 Humphreys was beaten by Plaid Cymru's Nia Wyn Jeffreys, who won with a 83-vote majority.